 Interested in Greek life?
 Brigham Young University Hawaii does not have fraternities or sororities.

-Brigham Young University Hawaii has a thriving Tonga Club.
-In fact, more students participate in Tonga Club than any other on-campus activity.
+Brigham Young University Hawaii has the Tonga Club.
+In fact, more students participate in the Tonga Club than any other on-campus activity.

 Other popular student organizations at Brigham Young University Hawaii include Samoa Club, Hawaiian Club, Hong Kong Club and Japanese Club.

-The Brigham Young University Hawaii community comes together each year for Culture Night, Foodfest and Songfest.
+Brigham Young University Hawaii students' favorite campus events are Culture Night, Foodfest and Songfest.